 Backups of tables using storage engines other than

 NDB, as well as of all other

-database objects which are not tables, must be made using some
+database objects which are not tables, cannot be made using

 Rolling restarts.
 Currently, all cluster nodes must be running in order to perform a rolling restart using MySQL Cluster Manager.
 However, MySQL Cluster itself requires only that at least one management server and all data nodes are running (in other words, any mysqld processes and any additional ndb_mgmd processes can be stopped).
 In such cases, you can perform the rolling restart manually, after stopping the MySQL Cluster Manager agent.

 When making changes in configuration attributes only those nodes

 requiring a restart to make the change take effect are actually

 Cluster Imports.
 MySQL Cluster Manager will reject an import if it cannot access the process information of the cluster being imported.
 Therefore, the MySQL Cluster Manager agents must be run by a sufficiently privileged user—normally the same user that runs the cluster.